wokuApp/api-client-preview-to-remax/README.md

 - **file*** (string)
   - This field must be a publicly accessible URL to an image or video file.
 - **secondaryKey** (string)
   - This is an optional field.
-This key must be provided by the company owner to a company folder manually in the Woku client interface.
+This key must be provided by the company owner to a company folder manually in the woku client interface.

 ## Usage Examples